Parameter estimation of a two-colored urn model class: Application to an ethological problem

-In order to assess the quality of the estimators proposed in Section~\ref{sec:parametric}, we have made a short simulation study.
-For several pairs $(\alpha,c)$, we have simulated 1000 experiments of $N=50$ paths of length $n=100$ (recall that $n$ is the number of balls drawn or number of ants going through the bifurcation).
+In order to assess the quality of the estimators proposed, we have made a short simulation study.
+For several pairs $(\alpha,c)$, we have simulated 1000 experiments of $N=50$ paths of length $n=100$ (recall that $n$ is the number of ants going through the bifurcation).
 These are reasonable values in view of the practical experiments with actual ants.
-We compare the performance of the maximum likelihood estimator $\omle$ (MLE) defined in~(\ref{eq:def-mle}) and of the weighted least squares estimator $\wlsemodtheta$ (WLSE) defined in~(\ref{eq:def-wlse}) with the weights $w_N(i,k-i)=a_N(i,k-i)$ defined in~(\ref{eq:empiriques}).
-The asymptotically efficient weighted least squares estimator with the weights~$w_N(i,k-i)=a_N(i,k-i) p_N(i,k-i)^{-1}q_N(i,k-i)^{-1}$ provides a severely biased estimation of $\alpha$ and always estimates a very small value of $c$ with a very small dispersion.
+We compare the performance of the maximum likelihood estimator $\omle$ (MLE) defined in~(\ref{eq:def-mle}) and of the weighted least squares estimator $\wlsemodtheta$ (WLSE) defined in~(\ref{eq:def-wlse}) with the weights~${w_N(i,k-i)=a_N(i,k-i)}$ defined in~(\ref{eq:empiriques}).
+The asymptotically efficient WLSE with the weights $w_N(i,k-i)=a_N(i,k-i) p_N(i,k-i)^{-1}q_N(i,k-i)^{-1}$ provides a severely biased estimation of $\alpha$ and always estimates a very small value of~$c$ with a very small dispersion.
 This is caused by the fact that the empirical $p_N$ and $q_N$ vanish frequently, so that the weights are infinite.
-We will not report the simulations for this estimator.
+We will not report the study for this estimator.